-In addition to research, Elizabeth takes great pride in her involvement with student organizations related to SPIA.
+In addition to research, Elizabeth has held leadership positions in multiple SPIA student organizations related to SPIA.
+She served as President of the SPIA Student Union, has served two years as a SPIA Ambassador, and spearheaded the inaugural SPIA Peer Mentorship Program, of which she continues to serve as Director.
 In July 2019, she was invited to speak on a panel at the John Quincy Adams Society National Leadership Conference in Washington, D.C. about her experience reviving and serving as President of the campus chapter that became one of the most successful ones in the nation that year.
-She also founded and serves as President of a student organization called Advocates for Inclusive Development at UGA (or UGAID), which cultivates campus awareness about innovative approaches to development aid.
-Within SPIA, she is the current President of the SPIA Student Union, has served two years as a SPIA Ambassador, and spearheaded the inaugural SPIA Peer Mentorship Program, of which she continues to serve as Director.

 Elizabeth was also a Public Service and Outreach Scholar 2018-2019 and interned in the International Center at the Carl Vinson Institute of Government under Dr. Rusty Brooks.
 She was awarded a research stipend for Fall 2019 to continue as an intern and explore land reform issues in South Africa.
 At the Center for International Trade and Security, Elizabeth was selected as Richard B. Russell Security Leadership Scholar for 2019 and traveled to D.C. with the cohort in March to visit various federal agencies and meet UGA graduates.

-Elizabeth is the President of the SPIA Student Union and Director of the SPIA Peer Mentorship Program, which pairs first-year students with upperclassmen to connect them to organizations, internships, and other opportunities.
+Elizabeth has served for two years as the Director of the SPIA Peer Mentorship Program, which pairs first-year students with upperclassmen to connect them to organizations, internships, and other opportunities.